Select Page

 An Attorney Can Help You Understand Minnesota Probation Laws

 If you are accused of violating a condition of probation, contact an attorney to discuss your legal rights.
 Facing a probation violation on your own can be difficult and lead to dangerous consequences.
 If you or someone you know has been accused of violating probation, it is important to speak with a skilled defense lawyer.
-With expert representation by your side you can receive the best possible outcome.
+With experienced representation by your side you can receive the best possible outcome.

 The Minnesota Probation attorneys at Sieben Edmunds Miller know the latest Minnesota probation laws and have the experience needed to protect your rights and help you move on with your life.
 Contact us today to get started.
 We can be reached by phone at (651) 323-2464.